 This funding is a combination of state and federal funding that are partial reimbursements for breakfast, lunch, and after-school snacks.
-The total amount of reimbursement received in FY17 was \$24,383.
-This amount increased from FY16 in which the center received \$18,719 in reimbursements.
+The total amount of reimbursement received in FY18 was \$33,993.
+This amount increased from FY17 in which the center received \$24,383 in reimbursements.
+This was due to the increase in detention holds and total number of meals served to juveniles.

-I. POPULATION DEMOGRAPHICS
+/.
+POPULATION DEMOGRAPHICS